joshstevens19/open-source-package-ideas/README.md

 This repo was purely created to help us all come together in one place to power the open source community to grow even more.

 ## Suggesting new package ideas
-This repo is open to all programming languages please just tag the language you want the package to be in within your PR.
+This repo is open to all programming languages please just tag the language you want the package to be in within your issue template.

 ### How to suggest a package idea
 1)	Open a new issue